Updated: May 25

 · Avoid having big gaps between meals.
 Have frequent, smaller meals rather than big meals.

 · Do not stuff yourself.
-If you have a doubt whether you had enough to eat- the answer is that you did
+If you doubt whether you had enough to eat- the answer is that you did

 · Reduce stress around the dining table.
 Eat slowly with minimal distraction